 If you hope to build long-term wealth and meet your financial goals, investing is one of the best ways to move forward.
 However, many people think they need a lot of money to get started investing.
 They wait too long to begin and miss out on years of potential gains.

 The good news is that it doesn’t take a lot of money to start investing.
-In fact, you can start investing with any amount, even as little as $100.
+In fact, you can start investing with any amount.

 1. Contribute to your company retirement account

 If you work for a company with a retirement plan, check to make sure part of your paycheck is going toward retirement.
 You can have the money taken out of your paycheck and set aside in a tax-advantaged plan that grows over time.
 The tax benefit of such an account helps you put more money aside so it grows more efficiently.

-This is a great way to start investing with $100 or less because it comes out of your paycheck and you never see the money.
+This is a great way to start investing with $100 or less because it comes out of your paycheck and you never see the money or have an excuse to stop investing.

 2. Use fractional investing

 One of the best ways to access investments is to use fractional investing.
 With fractional investing, you buy portions of stock (or even fund) shares, without the need to buy an entire share.
 You can get started earlier because you don’t need enough for a whole share.

 Figure out how much you can invest each month, and use that money to consistently buy fractional shares.
 Over time, you’ll benefit as your portfolio continues to grow.
-And, as your finances improve and you have more money, buy additional shares as you can.
+And, as your finances improve and you have more money, buy additional whole shares or partial shares as you can.

 3. Invest in index funds and ETFs